bertrandlalo/timeflux_ssvep/README.md

     - this should download data from MOABB and convert them in HDF5 timeflux-replayable data that will be stored in folder ./data
+    - By default, `train_runs=('run_0',)`, ie. the first run will be considered as calibration data and the rest as test data.
+You can change those if you wish.

 - Timeflux
     .. code-block:: console